SwedbankPay/developer.swedbankpay.com/_includes/tra.md

           <span class="type"><code>string</code></span>
           <span class="req">{% icon check %}</span>
         </summary>
-        <div class="desc"><div class="indent-1">Used to tag the payment as Online Payments v3.0, either in this field or the header, as you won't get the operations in the response without submitting this field.</div></div>
+        <div class="desc"><div class="indent-1">Used to tag the payment as Online Payments v3.0, either in this field or the header, as you won't get the operations in the response without submitting this field.
+Not in use for v3.1.</div></div>
       </details>

       <!-- implementation (optional) -->